xuqc01/twitter_sentiment_analysis/README.md

 We obtained our data from CrowdFlower (https://data.world/crowdflower/brands-and-product-emotions), a human-in-the-loop machine learning company that uses human intelligence to label and transcribe text and images.
 We gathered about 2,560 Tweets where the target variable was originally quaternary, having positive, negative, no emotion, and unsure as possible variables; these Tweets were from a conference in South by Southwes in 2012.
 The quaternary variable was then limited to just positive and negative emotions to simplify the machine learning process and to focus more on our business problem.

+After converting our target variable into a binary classification, we noticed that the classes were highly imbalanced.
+In other words, there were much more positive Tweets than there were negative.
+In order to balance the this distribution, we generated an additional 600 negative Tweets with ChatGPT.
+We then had a 60-40 ratio between positive and negative tweets.
 ## Modelling

 Our metric of interest was recall.
 We wanted to minimize the number of false negatives (predicting that the Tweet had positive sentiment, when in reality it did not) because our goal is to find as many negative tweets to address.
 We used a RandomForestClassifier as our model with the hyperpararmeters: n_estimators as 10, criterion as 'gini', max_depth as 5, and a random state of 42 to achieve consistent results.
 With only the default stop words found in the Natural Language Toolkit (NLTK), the model produced a baseline recall score of 62.37%.
 After adding new stop words that appeared in a majority of the Tweets, such as apple, sxsw, ipad, and iphone, the model produced an improved recall score of 70.88%.